 We would like you to take part in two online surveys.
-We will ask for your views on how important different outcomes are to include in future delirium research trials.

-The second survey outcomes will be informed by the results of the first survey.
-Each will take around 30 minutes each to complete.
+We will ask you for your views on how important different outcomes are to include in future delirium research trials.
+The second survey will depend on the results of the first.
+Each will take around 30 minutes to complete.